Effective Classroom Management Strategies for New Teachers

 You train your students to respond to a phrase in a certain way.

-These phrases call also promote a growth mindset: “If you believe it…you can achieve it!”
+The call phrases can also promote a growth mindset: “If you believe it…you can achieve it!”

 Effective classroom management strategies for new teachers